uzzal71/React-Design-Patterns/README.md

 So if you're missing one or more of these prerequisites, feel free to brush up on those beforehand.
 Otherwise let's get going.

 ### What are design patterns?
+We're going to be learning quite a few different React design patterns, but before we get into that, I wat to talk a little bit about what design patterns are in the first place.<br>

+#### Design Patterns:<hr>
+Design patterns are effective solutions to common application development challenges.<br>

+So the definition that I've come up with for design patterns is that design patterns are effective solutions to common application development challenges. <br>

+And notice here that i have effective underlined, because there are a lot of solutions to different problems that are not effective and that lead to more brittle code down the line and make your apps less performant and less maintainable.<br>

+Those are generally referred to as anti-patterns. <br>

+So design patterns are the positive equivalent of thouse, right? <br>

+So in other words, they're that most effective solutions to a given development challenge. <br>

+We'll see what I mean later on in the course. <br>

+#### A Caveat<hr>
+The design patterns we talk about in this course are not the Gang of Four OOP design patterns.<br>

+Now, one caveat before we move on is that many of you may have heard of design patterns used in a different context, such as object oriented programming. <br>

+Well, the design patterns that we're going to be talking about in this course are not those. <br>

+In other words, they're not the so-called Gang for Four object oriented programming design patterns, such as creational, behavioral patterns, et cetera. <br>

+There's something a little bit different. <br>

+- The patterns we cover here are effective solutons to some extremely common challenges in React.

+Basically the patterns that we're going to be covering here are things that I've personally run into time and time again in basically every React application I;ve worked on. <br>

+#### Common Challenges
+- Creating reusable layouts

+Some of these challenges include things like creating reusable layouts to put our components into, right? <br>

+We'll see later on how to make things <br>

+- Reusing complex logic between multiple components

+Another challenge is how do we reuse complex logic between our component? <br>

+In other words, if we have two or more components that need to do the same complex things such a load data from a server, <br>
+how do we best represent that in our React apps so that <br>
+we can share that code between those components<br>
+instead of having to copy and paste it.<br>

+- Working with forms

+Another extremely common challenge is working with forms in React.<br>

+This something that despite hundreds of articles out there on how to do this currectly, I still see done incorrectly quite frequently.<br>

+So we'll be discussing how to do that in React.<br>

+- Incorporating functional concepts into our code

+And finally, we're going to see from functional programming into our React apps. <br>

+This is something that I've been asked about quite frequently since my functional programming courses. <br>

+And Im very excited to share it with you in this course. <br>

+Well, those are some of the common challenges we're going to be taking a look at. <br>

+So let's jump right into the first pattern.

 ### What are layout components?
 ### Split-screen components